reymondpamelar/Aftermath/README.md

 # Aftermath
  A 3D top-down, hack-and-slash game (made using unity).
-This game places the player to fend for their life as an endless horde of enemies attacks them.
+This game places the player in a post-apocalyptic Earth to fend for their life as an endless horde of enemies attacks them.

 Created through the collaborative effort of: